-Each Developmental Disability Professional (DDP) has a specified schedule or contract with sufficient hours per week to meet the duties of the DDP and level of need for individuals receiving services, which includes but are not limited to:

-1. Overseeing the services and supports provided to participants that include;

-a.
-The agency DDP monitors and/or participates in the implementation and delivery of the Individual Service Plan (ISP).

-b.
-The agency DDP supervises the delivery of service and ensures the strategies reflect the goals and objectives of the ISP.

-c.
-The agency DDP monitors the progress toward achievement of goals in the ISP, and makes recommendations for modifications to the ISP, as appropriate.

-- 2. Supervising the formulation of the participant's plan for delivery of all waiver services provided to the participant by the provider, on an annual basis subsequent to ISP development and after any ISP addendum that includes, but is not limited to; - a.
-Ensuring the implementation strategies reflect the ISP and the needs of the participant - b.
-The agency DDP participates in the development of the ISP - 3.
-Conducting functional assessments to support formulation of the participant's plan for delivery of all waiver services that include: and - a.
-The Health Risk Screening Tool - b.
-The Supports Intensity Scale - c.
-Functional Behavioral Analysis - d.
-And others as needed or required - 4.
-Supervising high intensity services that address health and safety risks for the participants that include.
+- b) Each Developmental Disability Professional (DDP) has a specified schedule or contract with sufficient hours per week to meet the duties of the DDP and level of need for individuals receiving services, which includes but are not limited to: - 1.
+Overseeing the services and supports provided to individuals that include: - a.
+The agency DDP monitors and/or participates in the implementation and delivery of the Individual Service Plan (ISP). - b.
+The agency DDP supervises the delivery of service and ensures that strategies reflect the goals and objectives of the ISP. - c.
+The agency DDP monitors the progress toward achievement of goals in the ISP, and makes recommendations for modification to the ISP, as appropriate. - 2.
+Supervising the formulation of the individual's plan for delivery of all waiver services provided to the individual by the provider, on an annual basis subsequent to ISP development and after any ISP addendum that includes, but is not limited to: - a.
+Ensuring the implementation strategies reflect the ISP and the needs of the individual. - b.
+The agency DDP participates in the development of the ISP. - 3.
+Conducting functional assessments to support formulation of the individual's plan for delivery of all waiver services that include: - a.
+The Health Risk Screening Tool; - b.
+The Supports Intensity Scale;

-a.
-The agency DDP is involved in reviewing and/or writing, and the implementation and effectiveness of the Behavior Support Plan b.
-The agency DDP is involved in reviewing and/or writing, and the implementation and effectiveness of the Crisis Plan c.
-The agency DDP is involved in identifying ongoing supports as needed (medical and/or behavioral) in collaboration with appropriate personnel
+- c.
+Functional Behavioral Analysis, if qualified; - d.
+And others as needed or required, if qualified. - 4.
+Supervising high intensity services that address health and safety risks for the individuals that include: - a.
+The agency DDP is involved in reviewing and/or writing, and the implementation and effectiveness of the Behavior Support Plan. - b.
+The agency DDP is involved in reviewing and/or writing, and the implementation and effectiveness of the Crisis Plan. - c.
+The agency DDP is involved in identifying ongoing supports as needed (medical and/or behavioral) in collaboration with appropriate personnel.